AIDASoft/run-lcg-view/README.md

 There are minimal examples, which are also workflows in this repository in the subfolder [.github/workflows/](https://github.com/AIDASoft/run-lcg-view/tree/main/.github/workflows).

+## Limitations

+The action will always resolve the correct image to execute your code on top the requested view, therefore you must always set the top level GitHub Action variable `runs-on: ubuntu-latest`.
+However this is not the case if you want to execute on macOS, there you have to set this variable to `runs-on: macos-latest`.

 ## Coverity Scan extension
 ### Prerequisites
 It is also possible to automatize [Coverity Scan](https://scan.coverity.com/) with this action.
 There are several steps that you need to do before being able to use this specific feature of this action: